Nehemiah 5:1-7 - সমস্ত সংস্করণ তুলনা করুন

 A great protest was mounted by the people, including the wives, against their fellow Jews.
 Some said, “We have big families, and we need food just to survive.”
 Others said, “We’re having to mortgage our fields and vineyards and homes to get enough grain to keep from starving.”
 And others said, “We’re having to borrow money to pay the royal tax on our fields and vineyards.
 Look: We’re the same flesh and blood as our brothers here; our children are just as good as theirs.
 Yet here we are having to sell our children off as slaves—some of our daughters have already been sold—and we can’t do anything about it because our fields and vineyards are owned by somebody else.”
 I got really angry when I heard their protest and complaints.
 After thinking it over, I called the nobles and officials on the carpet.
 I said, “Each one of you is gouging his brother.”
 Then I called a big meeting to deal with them.
 I told them, “We did everything we could to buy back our Jewish brothers who had to sell themselves as slaves to foreigners.
 And now you’re selling these same brothers back into debt slavery!
 Does that mean that we have to buy them back again?”
 They said nothing.
 What could they say?

 Now there was a great outcry of the people and of their wives against their Jewish brothers.
-For there were those who said, “We, our sons and our daughters are many; therefore let us get grain that we may eat and live.”
-There were others who said, “We are mortgaging our fields, our vineyards and our houses that we might get grain because of the famine.”
-Also there were those who said, “We have borrowed money for the king’s tax on our fields and our vineyards.
-Now our flesh is like the flesh of our brothers, our children like their children.
+For there were those who said, “We, our sons, and our daughters are many; therefore let’s get grain so that we may eat and live.”
+And there were others who said, “We are mortgaging our fields, our vineyards, and our houses so that we might get grain because of the famine.”
+There also were those who said, “We have borrowed money for the king’s tax on our fields and our vineyards.
+And now our flesh is like the flesh of our brothers, our children like their children.
 Yet behold, we are forcing our sons and our daughters to be slaves, and some of our daughters are forced into bondage already, and we are helpless because our fields and vineyards belong to others.”
-Then I was very angry when I had heard their outcry and these words.
-I consulted with myself and contended with the nobles and the rulers and said to them, “You are exacting usury, each from his brother!”
+Then I was very angry when I heard their outcry and these words.
+So I thought it over and contended with the nobles and the leading people, and said to them, “You are lending at interest, each to his brother!”
 Therefore, I held a great assembly against them.

 Now there was a great outcry of the [poorer] people and their wives against their Jewish brothers [to whom they were deeply in debt].
 For there were some who were saying, “We, along with our sons and our daughters, are many; therefore allow us to get grain, so that we may eat and survive.”
 There were others who were saying, “We are mortgaging our fields, our vineyards, and our houses to buy grain because of the famine.”
 There were also others who were saying, “We have borrowed money on our fields and vineyards for the [Persian] king’s [heavy] tax.
 Now our flesh (skin) is the same as that of our brothers (relatives), and our children are like their children, yet here we are forcing (selling) our sons and our daughters to be slaves; and some of our daughters are forced into bondage already, and we are powerless [to redeem them] because our fields and vineyards belong to others.”
 Then I was very angry when I heard their outcry and these words [of accusation].
 I thought it over and then challenged the nobles and the rulers.
 I said to them, “You are exacting usury (excessive interest) from your own brother (relative).”
 So I held a great assembly to confront them.